Easy Sugar Cookie Icing

 • Vanilla Extract: Feel free to switch it up with almond extract or another favorite.

-• Cream or Milk: This will thin out the icing.
+• Milk or Water: This will thin out the icing.

 • Gel Icing Color: I recommend Wilton or Americolor gels.
 The nice thing about Americolor is that they come in little squeeze bottles, which makes it easier.